 This part will be focused also on suggestions but now for visitors, what they should or could do.
 Some tips are highly suggested, like being respectful, other are just recommendation, like bringing a present.

-Being nice and honest
+Being nice and honest.

 Bring a little present – especially when visiting a foreign country, it is really nice to let the host know a little bit about your country.
 It might be a traditional sweet, little coffee or anything else you like, or you are proud of.